December 12, 2021 5 min read

 Much like the previous exercise, this move is mostly for intermediate lifters and it really targets your shoulders, chest, abs, and obliques.
 You should obviously already be familiar with doing planks before you attempt them with plates.

-You can use all these exercises to create a total-body home workout.
-If you do several sessions of high reps, you will really feel the burn in your chest and shoulders.
-We recommend supersetting each of the exercises described above.
-As soon as you finish your reps for the first exercise, move onto the next exercise as quickly as possible, taking no longer than thirty seconds of rest between exercises.
+You can use all these exercises to create a total-body workout.
+If you do several sessions of high reps, you'll be sure to feel the burn in your chest and shoulders and overtime see the muscle growth.

 All you need is a weighted plate to get started.
-The standard plate press targets the shoulders more than the chest, while the plate pinch press relies more on the chest muscles, though these exercises are similar.
-Both exercises are easy to learn, involve minimal equipment, and do not require heavy weights.
 These exercises are great additions to your heavier lifts, such as a chest and shoulder press.
 You can include them in the middle of your workout routine or use them to finish a workout by doing as many reps as possible.

-Plates can have a tremendous anabolic effect on all of your muscle groups.
-For maximum effect, always follow a comprehensive nutrition plan combined with a useful supplement like our [the] Ripped Stack Advanced T-Boosted Muscle & Strength Builder to preserve muscle strength while increasing cardiovascular capacity, unlocking sustained energy levels, triggering body fat mobilization, combating naturally occurring estrogen, and keeping libido high.
-[TEXT HIGHLIGHTED IN RED CAN BE DELETED]
+For maximum effect, always follow a comprehensive nutrition plan combined with a useful supplement like the Ripped Stack to preserve muscle strength while increasing cardiovascular capacity, unlocking sustained energy levels, triggering body fat mobilization, combating naturally occurring estrogen, and keeping libido high.